chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp_dmg.rst

 |cookbook name dmg|

-The |cookbook dmg| cookbook contains the following lightweight resource: ``dmg_package``.
+The |cookbook dmg| cookbook contains the following resource: ``dmg_package``.

 dmg_package
 =====================================================
 .. include:: ../../includes_lwrp/includes_lwrp_dmg_package.rst

-.. note:: This lightweight resource does not do full package management for |mac os x| applications, as they have different installed artifacts.
+.. note:: This resource does not do full package management for |mac os x| applications, as they have different installed artifacts.

-.. note:: This lightweight resource is part of the |cookbook dmg| cookbook (https://github.com/opscode-cookbooks/dmg).
+.. note:: This resource is part of the |cookbook dmg| cookbook: https://github.com/opscode-cookbooks/dmg.

 Actions
 -----------------------------------------------------